 The NIAMS STAR program provides supplemental funding for early-career stage investigators who have renewed their first NIAMS-funded R01 grant.
 The supplement enables these scientists to pursue innovative and high-risk research within the broader scope of a current NIAMS-funded, peer-reviewed research project.
 It also helps investigators to expand a single, structured research project into a broader multi-faceted research program.
 In FY 2019, two investigators received NIAMS STAR supplements.
-Previously, NIAMS funded three STAR awards in 2015, four in 2016, four in 2017, and four in 2018.
+Previously, NIAMS funded three STAR awards in 2015, four in 2016, four in 2017, and five in 2018.
 An announcement to reissue the NIAMS STAR program for 2019 and beyond was published on September 7, 2018.

 Andrew Judge, Ph.D., is a professor of physical therapy at the University of Florida.
 Dr. Judge is the principal investigator of an NIAMS-funded research grant that aims to clarify the underlying mechanism of cancer-associated muscle wasting and weakness in response to tumor burden.
 The team identified Trim63 (MuRF1) as one of the genes that commonly changed in pancreatic cancer patients affected by muscle wasting and nine pre-clinical models of the condition.
 The STAR award will allow for detailed studies of this gene to establish its role in cancer-induced muscle and fat wasting and metabolism, tumor growth and metabolism, and survival.